 Mainland Chinese tourists in Hong Kong head for Cheung Chau to avoid crowds

-Hong Kong’s outlying island of Cheung Chau has emerged as a quiet haven for mainland Chinese visitors who want to avoid the city’s crowded urban neighbourhoods during the National Day holidays.
+Hong Kong’s Cheung Chau has emerged as a quiet haven for mainland Chinese visitors who want to avoid the city’s crowded urban neighbourhoods during the National Day holidays.

 Advertisement

-Hundreds of mainland tourists headed to Cheung Chau on Thursday morning, the second day of the “golden week” break.
+Hundreds of tourists headed to the outlying island on Thursday morning, the second day of the mainland’s “golden week” break.
 They were among the 1.5 million visitors from across the border expected in the city during the eight-day holiday period.

 Tourists who spoke to the Post said they enjoyed Cheung Chau’s relative tranquillity and relaxed, slow-paced atmosphere, compared with the hustle and bustle of popular tourist neighbourhoods such as Mong Kok and Tsim Sha Tsui.